Crashed Lion Air jet possibly located in Indonesian seas

 The aircraft manufacturer told airlines in a bulletin, "Boeing has no recommended operator action at this time," according to two people familiar with the matter.

+Lion Air's President Edward Sirait told The Associated Press that timing of a meeting with Boeing experts is still uncertain.
+Daniel Putut, a Lion Air managing director, said Tuesday evening the airline hopes to meet with Boeing officials on Wednesday afternoon.

-The crash is the worst airline disaster in Indonesia since an AirAsia flight from Surabaya to Singapore plunged into the sea in December 2014, killing all 162 on board.
+The crash is the worst airline disaster in Indonesia since 1997, when 234 people died in the crash of a Garuda flight near Medan.
+In December 2014, an AirAsia flight from Surabaya to Singapore plunged into the sea, killing all 162 on board.

 Indonesian airlines were barred in 2007 from flying to Europe because of safety concerns, though several were allowed to resume services in the following decade.
 The ban was completely lifted in June.
 The U.S. lifted a decadelong ban in 2016.